 Although our resins are all user-friendly and non-toxic please bear in mind they are still industrial chemicals, therefore we advise the observation of good industrial hygiene.

 Make sure the room is well ventilated when mixing and applying resin, we recommend using latex, nitrile or other gloves and keeping the skin covered.

-It is either too cold for the chemical reaction to take place, the mixing ratio used is incorrect or the mixing itself was not thoroughly enough and un-cross linked material is present.
+It is either too cold for the chemical reaction to take place, the mixing ratio used is incorrect or the mixing itself was not thoroughly enough.

 With difficulty, the best way in this scenario is to mop up what you can when wet, then leave to dry and try to break off or cut out.

 The application of heat from a low speed heat gun will draw air out of the resin when it is still wet.

 There is a difference in viscosity between the resin and the hardener meaning the ratio end up with one component being slightly heavier than the other.
 However there is a margin for error built in, meaning using 1:1 by either volume or weight gets perfect results.